 In addition to the hydrogeologic conceptual model, the Basin Setting should also include a quantitative water budget that accounts for inflows and outflows.
 Groundwater basins subject to critical overdraft, such as the IWVGB, must quantify the amount of overdraft.
 Baseline conditions related to supply, demand, hydrology, and surface water supply reliability are established for the purpose of understanding future projected conditions and for development of management actions and projects.

-In keeping with requirements in the GSP Guide, this section provides background and discussion of: 1) the numerical groundwater model of the IWVGB which has been developed by the Department of the Navy; 2) the hydrogeologic conceptual model; 3) the historical water budget; and 4) a summary of the current and historical groundwater conditions and hydrology.
+In keeping with requirements in the GSP Guide, this section provides background and discussion of: 1) the numerical groundwater model of the IWVGB, originallydeveloped by the Department of the Navy and adopted by the IWVGA as a baseline; 2) the hydrogeologic conceptual model; 3) the historical water budget; and 4) a summary of the current and historical groundwater conditions and hydrology.

 History of Water Use in the Indian Wells Valley

-The first water use in the IWV correspond with the first habitation of the valley by Native Americans around 10,000 years ago.
+The first water use in the IWV corresponds with the first habitation of the valley by Native Americans around 10,000 years ago.
 Evidence of prehistoric village sites in the IWV suggest a sizeable resident population.
 The region during that time was different than it is today, characterized by a cooler and wetter climate with numerous springs and streams.
 The Owens River flowed through the valley, and China Lake was a large fresh-water lake.
 The valley was surrounded by conifer forests similar to the forests seen today along the Sierra Crest, in areas above Walker Pass (Harris, 2013a).

-Approximately 7,000 years ago, the region’s climate started to warm and dry, continuously evolving into the Mojave Desert landscape of today.
+Approximately 7,000 years ago, the region’s climate started to warm and dry, causing the gradual appearance of the present day Mojave Desert landscape.
 Research indicates the creosote bush, which is prevalent in the IWV today, had arrived around that time.
 The Owens River last flowed through the IWV around 2,500 years ago.
 As the warmer climate dried up many perennial water sources, the Native Americans in the IWV migrated into the canyons of the Sierra Nevada to be nearer to stable water supplies (Harris, 2013a).

 The first Europeans arrived in the valley in the first half of the 1800s, consisting of trappers, adventurers and explorers.
 Joseph Walker passed through in the early 1830s, and then returned with the Fremont party in 1845, which included famous explorers Kit Carson, Richard Owens, and Ed Kern.
 These early European arrivals in the IWV were transient, with many of these parties making use of perennial Indian Well Spring, where the lodge and brewery along Highway 14 is today, as they passed through the IWV.
 (See Figure 2-2 for the location of IWV landmarks.)
 Travelers during the California Gold Rush, the infamous Death Valley Party, and the Whitney Geological Party are all thought to have utilized perennial springs during their travels (Harris, 2013a).

 The second half of the 19th century brought more permanent settlements along the Eastern Sierra with the development of mining operations.
 Passenger and freight routes were developed to transport silver ore.
 Given the arid climate, fresh water was a valuable commodity and exclusively came from surface flows at springs and streams.
 Sites such as Coyote Holes near Freeman Junction, Indian Wells, and Little Lake became noted water stops.
-Mineral deposits were mined along Searles Lake and in the Panamint Range, creating additional freight stage coach routes running between water sources.
-Basque sheep herders also arrived in the IWV during the 1860s, and drove their sheep though the valley every year in route to their summer ranges north of Bishop (Harris, 2013a).
+Mineral deposits were mined along Searles Lake and in the Panamint Range, creating additional freight stagecoach routes running between water sources.
+Basque sheepherders also arrived in the IWV during the 1860s, and drove their sheep though the valley every year in route to their summer ranges north of Bishop (Harris, 2013a).